Interview with John Bogle

 The Vanguard Group is an investment company with over $2.0 trillion in assets, offering mutual funds and other financial products and services.
 The investors who place money in the funds own Vanguard.

 Mr. Bogle founded Vanguard in 1975 and served as chairman and CEO of Vanguard until 1996, and senior chairman until 2000.
-He is now President of the Bogle Financial Markets Research Center.
+He then became President of the Bogle Financial Markets Research Center.

 In 2004, TIME named Mr. Bogle as one of the world’s 100 most powerful and influential people, and Institutional Investor presented him with its Lifetime Achievement Award.
 In 1999, Fortune designated him as one of the investment industry’s four “Giants of the 20th Century.”